myarotskaya/architecture-center/docs/data/pipeline-patterns/processing-csv-and-json-files.md

 Once stored, you can process the documents in batch<!--It feels like "batches" would read better, be more grammatically correct, but this might be more technically correct?--> or real time.
 Both pipelines are shown below, along with the related services you may opt to use.

-Batch processing is used in a variety of scenarios, from the initial data munging <!--Is there a more precise word you could use here?
-I searched MSDN and it only appears 18 time in the library.
-That's almost not at all.
-This could be an ESL issue.-->efforts to a more complete ETL (extract-transform-load) pipeline, to preparing data for ultimate consumption over very large data sets or where the computation takes significant time.
-Batch processing typically either leads to further interactive exploration (downstream analytics), provides the modeling-ready data for machine learning, or lands the data in a data store optimized for analytics and visualization.

-One example of batch processing is transforming a large set of flat, semi-structured CSV or JSON files into a schematized (and structured) format that is ready for further querying.
-Along with this, typically the format is converted from the raw formats used for ingest (such as CSV) to binary formats that are more performant for querying because they store data in a columnar format, and often provide indexes and inline statistics about the data contained.

-With batch processing, typically there is a bit of orchestration required to migrate or copy the data into your data storage, batch processing, analytical data store, and reporting layers.

 ![Batch processing CSV and JSON files in Azure](./images/big-data-batch.png)

-Real-time processing is defined as the processing of a typically infinite stream of input data, whose time until results are ready is short&mdash;measured in milliseconds or seconds in the longest of cases.
-This incoming data typically arrives in an unstructured or semi-structured format, like JSON, and has the same processing requirements as with batch, but with shorter turnaround times to support real-time consumption.

 ![Real-time processing of CSV and JSON files in Azure](./images/big-data-real-time.png)

-Processed data oftentimes land in an analytical data store, which is optimized for analytics and visualization.
-In other cases, the processed data can be ingested directly into the analytics and reporting layer for analysis, business intelligence, and real-time dashboard visualization.

 ## Technology choices